Me on the web:

 - A 2017 article from the Sheffield Star newspaper about some work I carried out on the two public pianos at the Sheffield railway station: https://www.thestar.co.uk/news/piano-enthusiast-s-good-deed-for-public-pianos-1-8578320

 - When I’m not piano tuning, I spend time playing or making music.
-Here is a link to my youtube channel which features some of my own compositions, covers performed with my old band Harmony of Spheres, reviews of musical instruments and much more: https://www.youtube.com/channel/UCzlVvtpcoLhyYkdI6j1tp2g/videos
+Here is a link to my youtube channel which features some of my own compositions, covers performed with my old band Harmony of Spheres, reviews of pianos and other musical instruments, and much more: https://www.youtube.com/channel/UCzlVvtpcoLhyYkdI6j1tp2g/videos

 - A separate website for piano tuning customers in Leeds and West Yorkshire: www.pianotunerleeds.co.uk